ubuntu/ubuntu-project-docs/docs/reference/exception-walinuxagentUpdates.rst

 QA Process
 ----------

-When a new version of walinuxagent is uploaded to -proposed, the following will be done:
+When a new version of walinuxagent is to be uploaded to -proposed, the following will be done:

 -  the CPC team will write new automated tests to cover new testable